Hydrogen Laws and Incentives in Washington

 Support for Interagency Collaboration on Hydrogen Development

-The Washington Department of Commerce must establish the Office of Renewable Energy (Office) to leverage, support, and collaborate with other state agencies to:
+The Washington State Department of Commerce must establish the Office of Renewable Fuels (Office) to leverage, support, and collaborate with other State agencies to:

 Volkswagen (VW) Settlement Allocation

-The Washington State Department of Ecology (Ecology) will work with the Office of the Governor and state agencies to select projects and distribute funding to leverage 15% of Washington's portion of the VW Environmental Mitigation Trust for the acquisition, installation, operation, and maintenance of light-duty zero-emission vehicle charging infrastructure.
+The Washington State Department of Ecology (Ecology) will work with the Office of the Governor and state agencies to select projects and distribute funding to leverage 15% of Washington’s portion of the VW Environmental Mitigation Trust for the acquisition, installation, operation, and maintenance of light-duty zero-emission (zero tailpipe emission vehicle) vehicle charging infrastructure.

 Ecology will establish a competitive process to identify and select projects to fund with the remaining 85% of the appropriation to maximize total air pollution reduction and health benefits, improve air quality in areas disproportionately affected by air pollution, leverage additional matching funds, achieve substantial emission reduction beyond what would occur absent the funding, accelerate fleet turnover to the cleanest engines, and accelerate adoption of electric vehicles, equipment, and vessels.
 As appropriate, Ecology will work with state agencies to select projects and distribute funding.
 For more information, see the Ecology VW Enforcement Action website.